Canadiana, Blues & Roots

 I was that 15-year-old kid who spent hours a day with a borrowed mandolin, teaching myself from a book how to read music and play the instrument.
 I had to return that mandolin, but not before my parents noticed how much I put into learning it – and how far I’d come in a few weeks.

 The songs I write, and which I perform by others, typically revolve around either the themes of loss and redemption – or have a wry wit and clever wordplay.
 Yes, I often take a slanted view of society.

 The way I tell the stories that run through my songs has been influenced by my “past life” as a reporter and editor on newspapers.
-It was learning people’s stories and writing about them, bring out their humanity that was the best part of that career.
+It was learning people’s stories and writing about them, bringing out their humanity that was the best part of that career.